 In one case, the culprit's alibi was that, when he walked past the victim's house, he heard the electric clock (which was unplugged when the crime was committed) ticking, the contradiction being that electric clocks don't tick.
 When this was first written, (back in the 1970s), this was Conviction by Contradiction, though questions like "how loud would it have to be ticking to be audible outside the house?" and "exactly how is this an alibi anyway?" might arise.
 Today, we can skip straight to the fact that some electric clocks — particularly analog clocks in which the second hand jumps from one mark to another and an early kind of digital clock where numbers were written on flaps that showed in succession (as shown in Groundhog Day among others) — do make sounds that, while distinct from pendulum-regulated clocks, are described as "ticking".
 Additionally, some digital clocks that indicate seconds will play an artificial ticking sound.

 One case was "solved" (by Sally, not Encyclopedia) because a couple sat in a restaurant with the man's back to the wall rather than the woman's, from which Sally deduced that each was actually a member of the other gender in disguise.
 This is because of a rule of etiquette that the woman should sit against the wall, so she can see and be seen.
-For this to be evidence, it would have to be the case that people followed this "rule" with no, or at best very few exceptions; but even putting aside the fact that people from some places don't observe it at all, even in areas where it's well-known it's violated all the time.
+For this to be evidence, it would have to be the case that people followed this "rule" with no, or at best, very few exceptions.

 Another solution was based entirely on the supposed 'fact' that roosters only crow when they saw light (the crime was a con man trying to convince kids he found a way to make roosters crow on command, but actually uncovering the cage so they saw light and thought it was sunrise; he claimed that he would soon improve the device to make hens cluck on command, and that whenever hens clucked, they laid an egg.
 Now, anybody who has been around a rooster for an extended period of time will know full well that they crow whenever the heck they want, whether the sun is out or not.
 And, of course, the hen part of his story should have been clearly false, especially since he was targeting the con towards chicken farmers.